Choosing between Hunter.io and RocketReach for your B2B contact data often comes down to five questions:

 Hunter maintains GDPR and CCPA compliance with published EU and UK representatives and a Data Processing Agreement.
 For small teams and agencies, this is sufficient.
 For enterprise procurement with strict vendor compliance requirements, the lack of formal certifications may block the deal.

 RocketReach holds SOC 2 Type II and ISO 27001 certifications, independently audited, with a public Trust Center powered by Drata.
 Data is encrypted in transit (TLS 1.2+) and at rest (AES-256-GCM) on AWS infrastructure.
-The company follows CIS and OWASP standards in development and is registered as a data broker under Texas law.
+The company follows CIS and OWASP standards in development.

 ZoomInfo maintains the broadest certification stack: ISO 27001, ISO 27701, SOC 2 Type II, TRUSTe GDPR, and TRUSTe CCPA, all renewed annually.
 ZoomInfo is a registered data broker in California and Vermont with a dedicated Trust Center.
 For regulated industries (financial services, healthcare, enterprise SaaS), this compliance infrastructure is often a prerequisite.